 How Is ADHD Diagnosed?

-A trained mental health professional, such as a psychologist, psychiatrist or therapist, can accurately diagnose ADHD.
+A trained mental health professional, such as a psychologist, psychiatrist, or therapist, can accurately diagnose ADHD.
 This is done with a face-to-face clinical interview.
 The practitioner will take a comprehensive history, including current and past symptoms, medical conditions, co-existing psychological disorders and family history.
-When diagnosing children, the practitioner will gather information from parents and teachers.
-(See here for details).
+When diagnosing ADHD in children, the practitioner will gather information from parents and teachers.